Russian School of Mathematics

 The Russian School of Mathematics (RSM) is an after-school program based in North America that provides mathematics education to children attending K–12 public and private schools.
 The school provides children with the opportunity to advance in mathematics beyond the traditional school curriculum.
-The founder of RSM is Inessa Rifkin and the co-founder is Irina Khavinson.
+There are over 85 locations for the Russian School of Mathematics.
+The founder of RSM is Inessa Rifkin, and the co-founder is Irina Khavinson.

 The focus of RSM is primary school mathematics.
-The high school level classes offer preparation for standardized tests such as the SAT, SAT II, and AP exams.
+The high school level classes offer preparation for standardized tests such as the SAT, SAT II, and AP exams (specifically AP Calculus AB & BC).
 Each class usually involves intensive reinforcement of topics using many examples and exercises.
 Accompanied by classwork, all students are given homework to reinforce what they have learned.

 History

 According to the official website, Inessa Rifkin (born in Minsk, Belarus) and Irina Khavinson (born in Chernigov, Ukraine) left the USSR in search of a better life for their children.
 Together, they created a math education program based on quality and depth.
 According to the website, they "Sparked a Movement."
 In 1997, the first class was held at Ms. Rifkin's kitchen table, also said to be in her living room, outside of Boston, Massachusetts.